What is WISE?

 It's "immersion science" and science mentoring:

-Garrison Forest School recruits young women from its own student body as well as locally, nationally, and internationally, to spend one semester of their junior or senior year in residence at Garrison Forest.
-WISE students participate in a customized junior or senior-year curriculum at Garrison Forest and spend several afternoons a week on the Johns Hopkins campus in hands-on research, science immersion experiences, and mentoring activities.
+Garrison Forest School recruits young women from its own student body as well as visiting students from high schools located locally, nationally, and internationally to spend two trimesters of their junior or senior year participating in the WISE program while enrolled at GFS.
+WISE students participate in a customized junior or senior-year curriculum at Garrison Forest and spend two afternoons a week on the Johns Hopkins campus in hands-on research, science immersion experiences, and mentoring activities.

 The WISE program is designed to dramatically increase the scientific literacy of its participants through pairing them with accomplished scientists and their lab teams at Johns Hopkins.
 Johns Hopkins faculty introduce WISE students to their work in Johns Hopkins labs, providing the specific background information, instruction, and guidance that allow WISE students to participate directly their mentors' research efforts.
 Students are immersed in world-class science and research lab work and make concrete, valuable contributions to the work.

 It's also a broad overview of science and engineering fields:

 Johns Hopkins faculty also include WISE students in lectures, seminars, departmental meetings, and other activities designed to expose them to a range of science and engineering disciplines.
 Field trips to such regional resources as the National Institutes of Health, Goddard Space Flight Center, Johns Hopkins Applied Physics Laboratory and the Central Intelligence Agency raise students' awareness of the range of science careers available to them.
 Students attend special science events such as Baltimore Green Week, the USA Science and Engineering Festival and the Young Engineers and Scientists Seminars sponsored by Northrop Grumman , as well as events at Johns Hopkins including JHU’s annual Henrietta Lacks Memorial Lecture.